Updated: Jun 1

 *Similarly, mere assembly of persons to commit a dacoity is punishable even though there is no preparation for it.

 The second stage of the commission of a crime is preparation.
 The term preparation has not been defined in the code.
 This means devising means is always necessary for the commission of a crime.
-Preparation consists of arranging or building things that are needed to commit the crime.
+The preparation consists of arranging or building things that are needed to commit the crime.
 At this stage, the intention to cause harm starts manifesting itself in the form of physical actions, it is, however, possible for the person to abandon his course of action without causing any harm to anyone.
 Generally speaking, a preparation to commit a crime is not punishable.
 It is difficult for the prosecution to prove that necessary preparation has been made for the commission of the offence.
 In most cases, the prosecution has failed to prove the question of preparation for the commission of the particular crime.
 For instance, if a person is having a loaded pistol, it may have the intention of self-defence or to kill some other person, mere having loaded pistol does not frame any charge.

 *Waging War Preparation to commit a dacoity